The Bottom Line: Investing in Child Care Pays Off.

 - Exploring models of shared services that can support and expand the child care ecosystem.

-- Advocating for common sense change in the child care system that supports registered operations, increases access to support, and reduces barriers without impacting quality delivery of services.
+- Advocating for common sense change in the child care system that supports registered operations, increases access to support, and reduces barriers without impacting the quality of services.

 - Backup Child Care Options